 Most EVs fully charge overnight, which is great if you're charging at home.

 A public rapid charge point can return an exhausted EV to 80% of its range in just 30 minutes.
 While that's not as quick as filling up with petrol or diesel, if you've driven far enough to need a recharge, chances are you'll want a short break anyway.
-In the UK there are more than 30,000 public charge point connectors at over 12,000 locations and these numbers go up every year!
+In the UK, there are more than 30,000 public charge point connectors at over 12,000 locations, and these numbers go up yearly!